Student Code of Conduct

 2.5 “Handbook” means the official UHV Student Handbook.

-2.6 "Hazing" means those activities defined in the Texas Education Code Sec.
-37.151 et seq., the Prohibited Conduct Section of the Student Code of Conduct regarding Hazing.
+2.6 “Hazing” means those activities defined in the Texas Education Code Sec.
+37.151 et seq., the Prohibited Conduct Section of the Student Code of Conduct regarding Hazing, and/or the UHV Hazing Policy.

-2.7 “Hearing Officer” includes the Director of Student Life and Services, Director of Residence Life and University Commons, Assistant Director of Programming, Residential Life Graduate Coordinators, and the University Hearing Board.
+2.7 “Hearing Officer” includes the Senior Director of Student Services & Judicial Affairs, Director of Residence Life, Assistant Director of Residence Life, Residence Life Coordinators, and the University Hearing Board.

 2.8 “Notice” means correspondence sent to the addressee by means identified in Section 5 of the Student Code of Conduct regarding Notice.